Keyboard shortcuts

 There are two main approaches to obfuscating your fingerprint:

 • Standardization: Make browsers standardized and therefore have the same fingerprint to blend into a crowd.
-This is what Tor does.
+This is what Tor and Mullvad Browser do.
+Best for anonymity; increases the crowd you blend into, but may decrease usability (site breakage, CAPTCHAs); adversaries may still find subtle differences.

 Test your browsers fingerprint:

-Don't put too much weight into the results as people often check their fingerprint, change one metric and check it again over and over skewing the results.
-It is helpful for knowing what the values actually are and seeing what the tracking companies see.
+Don’t put too much weight into the results as people often check their fingerprint, change one metric and check it again over and over skewing the results.
+It is helpful for knowing the fingerprint values that trackers track.

 You can use something like NoScript to block JavaScript, preventing the scripts from running that do most of the fingerprinting.
 Extensions can make you more unique but it’s a give and take.